 How to Make Cilantro Lime Quinoa

 The cilantro lime sauce for this savory quinoa side dish is so easy to make!
-All you have to do is blend a bunch of fresh cilantro (2 cups) with garlic, lime juice, lime zest, water, sea salt, and pepper together until it’s smooth and creamy.
-Pour the cilantro lime sauce over the cooked quinoa and mix it well.
+All you have to do is blend one bunch of fresh cilantro (2 cups) with garlic, lime juice, lime zest, water, sea salt, and pepper together until it’s smooth and creamy.
+Pour the cilantro lime sauce over the hot or cold cooked quinoa and mix it well.
 That’s it!
-You can make this a hot or cold quinoa side dish if you wish.
-I’ve done both and it’s very tasty, hot or cold.

 BTW If you’re one of those people who think cilantro tastes like soap– this recipe is not for you!
 Try these delicious Pesto Quinoa Stuffed Tomatoes instead.

 What Should You Serve With Quinoa?

 I served this vegan quinoa side dish with our favorite vegan lentil sloppy joe’s for dinner and it was a hit!
 The cilantro lime flavors paired really well with the tangy tomato-based lentil sloppy joe’s.

 This quinoa side dish also pairs well with:

 - Make sure to rinse your quinoa before cooking it if the package doesn’t say that it’s pre-rinsed.

 - I’ve seen many different people claiming how to cook the best quinoa (More water, less water, less cook time + higher heat, etc).
 In my opinion, the best way to cook quinoa is to follow the instructions on the package.
 Don’t make it complicated when it doesn’t have to be.